 This has been done in an effort to automate things better and eliminate extra maintenance.
 We realize some people may want to read the free ebook without receiving blog updates every few days, so we are trying to accommodate you.
 Other people who already have RV’s may not be interested in an ebook on building a minivan camper, but may be interested in other ideas.
 The general blog is for ALL campers and RV’ers.

-The free ebook will be drastically reduced in size, and the download method will change, since Blogger will not permit file downloads within their platform.
-By that time, we will have our new PAID version of the ebook, with all new updated material, available on Amazon Kindle.
+This free ebook will be drastically reduced in size, and the download method will change in the near future.
+By the time that happens, we will have our new PAID version of the ebook, with all new updated material, available on Amazon Kindle.
 Until then, grab your free copy now while you still can.

 Lost your ebook?
 Need a new copy?